-Forge vs Fabric, which should you use?
+Minecraft Forge vs Fabric, which should you use?

 If you're going to do something simple like using WorldEdit in singleplayer, Fabric is probably your better option.
 If instead, you want to play with multiple mods that all add blocks and items, Forge is better suited to what you're doing.
-The most significant factor in the decision should always be the platform of the mod.
+The most significant factor in the decision will be which one supports the mods you want to use.
 Not all mods exist for both Forge and Fabric, so you often do not get a choice.
-Mods which are much more suited to Forge, such as ones that add tremendous amounts of blocks, will most likely not provide a Fabric version.
+Mods that are much more suited to Forge, such as adding tremendous amounts of blocks, will most likely not provide a Fabric version.

 As is generally the case, the answer is that it depends on what you're doing.
 One platform isn't better than the other; both Minecraft Forge and Fabric have their strengths and weaknesses and are suited for different circumstances.